Can You Offer Stock Options to Contractors?

 Important NQSO concepts

-- This is the date on which the company makes the stock options available to the contractor.
+- Grant date: This is the date on which the company makes the stock options available to the contractor.

-- The date on which the contractor has met all the requirements necessary to purchase their stock options; the date on which the contractor earns the right to purchase their stock options.
+- Vesting date: The date on which the contractor has met all the requirements necessary to purchase their stock options; the date on which the contractor earns the right to purchase their stock options.

-- The date on which the NQSOs will expire.
+- Expiration: The date on which the NQSOs will expire.

 The benefits and risks of stock options for contractors

-- For a contractor with a long-term investment strategy and a keen eye for investing, stocks are always a great idea.
-What’s more is company stock options mean that contractors can invest without paying broker fees.
+For a contractor with a long-term investment strategy and a keen eye for investing, stocks are always a great idea.
+They are likely to be a sound investment.
+Additionally, company stock options mean that contractors can invest without paying broker fees.

-- The time it takes to meet the requirements of the company to become vested can give contractors pause.
-Contractors won’t actually own the NSOs until they are vested.
-Vesting schedules can be cliff-type (where all of the NQSOs will be vested at once after a certain time) or graded (where the NQSOs are vested gradually, e.g. 25% per year, so they will be fully vested after four years).
+Sometimes, the time that it takes to meet the requirements of the company for stock options to become vested can be an issue for contractors.
+Contractors will not actually own the NSOs until they are vested.
+Vesting schedules can be time-based (where all of the NQSOs will be vested at once after a certain time otherwise known as a cliff) and / or milestone-based (where the NQSOs are vested gradually, e.g. 25% per year, so they will be fully vested after four years).

-- There isn’t a secondary market for NQSOs, unlike regular public traded stock options.
-If the market price is lower than the exercise price of the NQSO, then it becomes basically worthless.
+And finally, there is no secondary market for NQSOs, unlike regular public traded stock options.
+If the market price is lower than the exercise price of the NQSO, then it will become worthless.

 The benefits and risks of stock options for employers

-- Employers can maximize the retention of their money for business tasks rather than compensating contractors fully with money.
+Stock options are cost-effective for employers as it means that they can maximize the retention of money for business tasks rather than compensating contractors with money.

-- Contractors have a personal stake in the company’s success and want to do what they can to contribute to it.
+Additionally, because contractors have a personal stake in the company’s success and want to do what they can to contribute to it, stock options increase staff retention and loyalty.

 Taxes and technicalities